Affordable Dentures In Lincoln, CA

-A denture is a removable dental appliance and a replacement for missing teeth and surrounding tissue.
+Removable Dentures are dental appliances replacements for missing teeth and surrounding tissue.
 They are made to closely resemble your natural teeth and may even enhance your smile.
-The biggest misconception about dentures is that they are loose fitting and unstable but thanks to Dr. Rubina Khorana's expertise in creating dentures, dentures can fit securely in your mouth to replace missing teeth.
+The biggest misconception about dentures is that they are loose fitting and unstable but thanks to Dr. Rubina Khorana’s expertise in creating dentures, dentures can fit securely in your mouth to replace missing teeth.
 You can talk, eat, and smile confidently in dentures!

 There are two types of dentures – complete and partial dentures.
 Complete dentures are used when all of the teeth are missing, while partial dentures are used when some natural teeth remain.
 A Partial denture not only fills in the spaces created by missing teeth, it prevents other teeth from shifting.